 Chambers Group was founded over 50 years ago by Chairman and Managing Director Peter Chambers.
 Today it is one of Southern England’s largest integrated waste management, recycling, skip hire and quarrying companies.

 It serves domestic, commercial and industrial customers from specialist plants in Guildford, Aldershot and Farnham and prides itself on building a strong reputation for delivering high quality value-for-money services to local companies and homeowners.
 Chambers has sustainability as core to the company’s business.
 Using the latest technology, it recycles at least 98% of the 500,000 tonnes of the waste it handles each year.
 It also offers free waste audits to encourage businesses to reduce, reuse and recycle their waste.

 Holdsway: Efficiency Champion Award

-Established in Woking in 2013 and operating across Europe, Holdsway is one of the UK’s highest-rated providers of interim executives – helping businesses manage change efficiently.
+Holdsway, operating across Europe, was established in Woking in 2013 and is today one of the UK’s highest-rated providers of interim executives – helping businesses manage change efficiently.

 Planet Woking: Transforming Food Sponsor

 Planet Woking is on a mission to address climate change and sustainability locally.
-We want to engage local residents, schools and businesses and enable them to play their part in enhancing the sustainability of the Borough, and ultimately in achieving our aims for carbon neutrality.
-A one-stop-shop of useful resources on what Woking Borough Council is doing to help tackle climate change locally, Planet Woking also has ideas and inspiration for everyone on what they can do at home or at work to help lighten their environmental footprint.
+The initiative aspires to engage local residents, schools and businesses and enable them to play their part in enhancing the sustainability of the Borough and achieving carbon neutrality.
+On the website you will discover a one-stop-shop of useful resources on what Woking Borough Council is doing to help tackle climate change locally, and ideas and inspiration for everyone on what they can do at home or at work to help lighten their environmental footprint.
 And for younger audiences there’s a dedicated section of the website called Little Planet Woking.
 Find out more at www.planetwoking.co.uk